Hipster random walks, random series-parallel graph and random homogeneous systems: Introduction

 This immediately implies that

 Let us set

 To avoid trivial cases, we also assume that

 Let us first consider the cases where $\mathbf G$ is trivial on one side.
-A simple percolation argument on the complete binary tree implies that there is a $\r_+$-valued random variable $X_\infty$ such that
+A simple percolation argument on the complete binary tree implies that there is a $\r_+$-valued r.v.~$X_\infty$ such that

-We next justify why we require $\mathbf F$ to satisfy Definition \ref{classH} $(d)$.
-More precisely, we denote by $\mathscr H^o$ the class of functions satisfying Definition \ref{classH} $(a)$, $(b)$ and $(c)$ (only) and we denote by $\mathscr G^o$ the class of functions that satisfy Definition \ref{classG} $(a)$ (only).
-Then (\ref{correspond}) establishes a one-to-one correspondence between $F\in \mathscr H^o$ and $(\varepsilon, G) \in \{ -1, 1\} \times \mathscr G^o$ and $F$ satisfies Definition \ref{classH} $(d)$ if and only if $G$ satisfies Definition \ref{classG} $(b)$.
-Let $\mathbf F$ be a random $\mathcal H^o$-valued function and let $\mathbf G \in \mathscr G^o$ be as in (\ref{correspond}).
+We next justify why we require $\mathbf F$ to satisfy Definition \ref{classH} $(c)$.
+More precisely, we denote by $\mathscr H^o$ the class of functions satisfying Definition \ref{classH} $(a)$ and $(b)$ (only) and we denote by $\mathscr G^o$ the class of functions that satisfy Definition \ref{classG} $(a)$ (only).
+Then (\ref{correspond}) establishes a one-to-one correspondence between $F\in \mathscr H^o$ and $(\varepsilon, G) \in \{ -1, 1\} \times \mathscr G^o$ and $F$ satisfies Definition \ref{classH} $(c)$ if and only if $G$ satisfies Definition \ref{classG} $(b)$.
+Let $\mathbf F$ be a random $\mathscr H^o$-valued function and let $\mathbf G \in \mathscr G^o$ be as in (\ref{correspond}).
 We assume that there is a constant $\eta >0$ such that a.s.

-Then heuristic arguments and numerical simulations show that $\log X_n$ is genuinely of order $n$ for all $p\in [0,1]$ and we observe no transition in the order of magnitude.
+Then heuristic arguments and numerical simulations indicate that $\log X_n$ is genuinely of order $n$ for all $p\in [0,1]$ and we observe no transition in the order of magnitude.